By Annette Barlow

 Keep up with news and live dates from Elvis Perkins via his Bandcamp, and check out his KEXP in-studio performance from two years ago below.

-Today’s song, featured on The Afternoon Show with Kevin Cole, is "Fast G" by Ovlov, from the 2018 album TRU on Exploding in Sound.
+Today’s song, featured on The Midday Show with Cheryl Waters, is "Crushin” by Film School, from the 2018 album Bright To Death on Hauskat Records.